SimonGurney/compose-guacamole/README.md

 This is a sample configuration for `docker-compose` that puts together all the components needed to deploy guacamole in a containerized environment.
 I merely fixed it and updated it to the newer official containers as of November 2017.

-This is currently version-pinned to `0.9.12-incubating`, since the database `Dockerfile` requires the client repository to be properly tagged to extract the database schema, and at the time of this writing there wasn't a newer tag.
+This is currently version-pinned to `0.9.14`, since the database `Dockerfile` requires the client repository to be properly tagged to extract the database schema, and at the time of this writing this was the latest version.
+The sql commands are pulled from github during the build.

 ## Usage